ICIJ/datashare-docs/server-mode/user-management/oauth2.md

 # OAuth2

-OAuth2 is the default authentication mode: if no `--authFilter` is provided in server mode, it is selected.
+OAuth2 authentication is selected with `--auth oauth`.
 With OAuth2 you delegate authentication to an external identity provider (IdP) such as KeyCloak, Okta, or GitHub.
 Datashare redirects unauthenticated users to the IdP, receives an authorization code, exchanges it for a token, then fetches the user profile.

 <figure><img src="https://i.imgur.com/uHVXObS.png" alt="A diagram of a workflow"><figcaption><p>oauth</p></figcaption></figure>